faku99/Hyper-Tearful-Transfer-Protocol/README.md

 With this configuration, we tell Træfik to offer a web management UI on the port 9000.
 Then we modify its Docker configuration with our domain and specify the `watch` option to `true`.

 With `watch` option enabled, Træfik will listen on the Docker socket and manage dynamic cluster.
-It's simple as that.
+It's as simple as that.

 Now that dynamic cluster management has been taken care of, we have to configure the Træfik's load balancer.